ngari-kev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - Changes owner of file hello to betty 4-empty - creates an empty file hello
-5-execute - Adds execute permission to owner
+5-execute - Adds execute permission to owner 6-multiple_permissions - Adds execute permission to owner and group and read permission to others